amirongit/notecode/blacksheep/Controllers.md

 - on_request & on_response methods
 - base route for controllers
 - controller usage trade offs
-- RouterRegistry object and controllers_router attribute of Application class
+- RouterRegistry object and Application.controllers_router attribute of Application class
 - ApiController class
 - provide version & common prefix for routes in an ApiController